Common B2B demand generation questions

 How do you coordinate sales and marketing in campaigns?

 Align around shared account lists, campaign messaging, and follow-up processes before launching.
-Sales needs talking points, qualifying questions, and objection handling for every campaign theme.
+Sales needs talking points, qualifying questions, and objection handling for every campaign theme, and handing those over after launch is too late.
 Marketing should provide engagement data and account intelligence to personalize outreach timing and messaging.

 What's the best campaign length for B2B?